dekimir/postgres-searchbox/package/README.md

 ## Local development with example(s)

-During development it may be useful to see postgres-searchbar in context of a website.
+During development it may be useful to see postgres-searchbox in context of a website.
-In the folder `examples/with-nextjs` is a default React (nNextJS) install with postgres-searchbar installed.
+In the folder `examples/with-nextjs` is a default React (NextJS) install with postgres-searchbox installed.
 See the 3 files:

 - `examples/with-nextjs/pages/api/search.ts`
 - `examples/with-nextjs/pages/movies.tsx`